 - 1. Communications and Marketing along with the Office of Student Life will coordinate together through the communication plan and provide initial and ongoing notification to employees, students, parents and the public throughout campus emergencies. - 2.
-The Waldorf Web site, the campus email system, the campus phone system, and the local broadcast media, and our text message campus emergency notification system will be utilized to notify Waldorf community members and other parent groups that signed up for the program of the emergency.
+The Waldorf Web site, the campus email system, the campus phone system, the local broadcast media, our Waldorf College Emergency Hotline and our text message campus emergency notification system will be utilized to notify Waldorf community members and other parent groups that signed up for the program of the emergency.
 Alternative communication plans to be used when electricity is not available and be coordinated by the Emergency Response Team. - 3.
-The Campus Community will be notified once a year about our Emergency Response policies, process and practice drills.
+The Campus Community will be notified once a year about our Emergency Response policies, process and practice drills. - 4.
+Waldorf College Emergency Hotline Phone Number 877-270-7333 (Voice updates and instructions only)